-- 1. The patient should be seated or in a hospital bed at an angle of approximately 45°-90°.
-The patient should sit with back and arms supported for at least 5 minutes before hemodynamic and/or physiological measurements are taken.
+- The patient should be seated or in a hospital bed at an angle of approximately 45°-90°.
+The patient should sit with back and arms supported for at least 5 minutes before blood pressure measurements are taken.
 Push the Edit and Test button for one of the Therapies. - 2.
-Measure baseline hemodynamic and/or physiological values.
+Measure baseline office cuff blood pressure and heart rate.
+It is recommended that the patient demonstrate the following hemodynamic values to proceed with response testing:

-- 3. Initiate CSL activation (typically at 2 mA and 65 μs) by checking the box of the desired Pathway and pressing Test Now. - 4.
-It is recommended that the IPG be programmed to lower settings (Including Off) if: - Concerning changes in hemodynamics occur or - Problematic tissue stimulation is noted or - Monitoring of any other implanted electrical device indicates undesirable interaction (see "Device Interaction Testing" in Section 9) or - Any other potentially hazardous patient responses are observed - 5.
+- Heart rate of > 50 BPM - Systolic blood pressure > 100 mmHg - Diastolic blood pressure > 60 mmHg - 3.
+Initiate CSL activation (typically at 2 mA and 65 μs) by checking the box of the desired Pathway and pressing Test Now. - 4.
+It is recommended that the IPG be programmed to lower settings (Including Off) if: - Heart rate falls below 50 BPM or - Systolic arterial blood pressure falls below 90 mmHg or - Diastolic blood pressure falls below 50 mmHg or - Problematic tissue stimulation is noted or - Monitoring of any other implanted electrical device indicates undesirable interaction (see "Device Interaction Testing" in Section 9) or - Any other potentially hazardous patient responses are observed - 5.
 Wait approximately 1 minute - 6.
-Record the patient's hemodynamic and/or physiological response. - 7.
+Measure and Record the patient's blood pressure and heart rate. - 7.
 Repeat steps 2 through 6 at increasing pulse amplitude to optimize settings. - 8.
 Other parameters including, but not limited to, pulse width, frequency, and pathway (if applicable) can be tested independently using a similar process if desired.